Una865/IntroductionToMachineLearning/Week13/README.md

 - choose the split with the most information gain
 - if no split is made, make it a leaf node (otherwise it is called decision node)

+For calculating information gain we need impurity functions.
+There are few inmupirty function, but they all need to satisfy 3 conditions:
+1. achieve maximum at the unifrom distribution
+2. achieve zero when one of the probabilities equals to 1
+3. to be symetric with regard to their permutations

+Possible impurity functions:
+1. entropy function
 Great video: https://www.youtube.com/watch?v=LDRbO9a6XPU